- Good internet access - it's an online course!

 - Things you are assigned to read, think about, and do!

-- As mentioned on the home page, this class is a team - a cohort of pre-service teachers and experienced educators.
+- As mentioned earlier, this class is a team - a cohort of pre-service teachers and experienced educators.
 Together, we'll work to enrich the entire team through our discussions and the sharing of ideas, resources, and tools we research.
 You'll receive points for participating in our Canvas discussions - but that is just a side benefit.
 The main benefit is that we are working together to find and curate resources to share with each other.
 One of our goals is to have you take away many resources and ideas that you can actually use in your teaching profession.

 - If you've not participated in Canvas discussions before, and need assistance learning how to do that, we've provided Canvas video tutorials in the Resources section of this site.
 Watch the student videos, particularly the one titled "Participate in a Discussion."
 They will teach you everything you need to know to work in Canvas.
 You can get to Canvas at My.USU.edu.
 You will need your A# and strong password to log in.
 If you have trouble logging in - please call the USU Help Desk (435-797-4357).